Yesterday, the neighbor girl came over to play with the kids in the yard with the sprinkler.

 I am also going to order my new vanity plate K4TOGR, also a Mother's Day present.

+And finally, the kimono sweater for my neice's daughter to be in the UK.
 I have to get a move on because I want to use these needles for the Icarus Shawl I am knitting for the Amazing Lace that starts on Monday.

 Here is Miriam (the designer) modeling her Icarus shawl.
 I am going to knit this from Misti Alpaca for my Mom as a Christmas gift.